Introduction to Sionna RT

 # lead to missing paths

-# Visualize paths in the 3D preview
+# Visualize paths in the scene

-if colab_compat:
+if no_preview:

 scene.render("my_cam", paths=paths, show_devices=True, show_paths=True, resolution=resolution);